Temple University: School of Podiatric Medicine

 Temple's School of Podiatric Medicine is a school of podiatry.
 The school's Foot and Ankle Institute is the largest podiatric medical treatment facility anywhere, logging more than 40,000 patient visits annually.
 Students also train through programs through Temple University Health System.
 The School of Podiatric Medicine is housed in Chinatown.

-Christopher M. Barnett College of Public Health
+College of Public Health

 The College of Public Health's department was formerly housed inside the Bell Building (TECH Center).
 It is currently housed inside the expanded and renovated Paley Hall (formerly Paley Library).
-On October 10, 2025 it was announced that the college would be named in honor of Temple alumnus and trustee Christopher M. Barnett.
+On October 10, 2025, it was announced that the college would be named in honor of Temple alumnus and trustee Christopher M. Barnett.
+On September 8, 2026, this renaming was reversed, and Barnett resigned from Temple's board of trustees, in light of a federal criminal investigation into Barnett and his company, ABA Centers of America.
+Barnett and university leadership also mutually agreed to void a pledge Barnett had made to donate an additional $55 million to the school.
+The College of Public Health had previously named an autism-focused research, training, and diagnostic hub after ABA Centers of America following a $1 million donation from Barnett in October 2022.

 College of Science and Technology

 Temple University's College of Science and Technology (CST) houses the departments of Biology, Chemistry, Computer & Information Sciences, Earth & Environmental Science, Mathematics, and Physics.
 It is one of the largest schools or colleges of its kind in the Philadelphia region with more than 230 faculty and 4,000 undergraduate students.

 The College of Science and Technology offers bachelor's, master's, and doctoral degrees in all six departments as well as science with teaching bachelor's degrees through the TUteach program.
 CST's advanced Science Education and Research Center (SERC), which opened in 2014, is 247,000 square feet research center, home to 7 research center and institutes.
 SERC has 52 research labs and 16 teaching rooms, and cost $137 million.

 The College of Science and Technology's Biology department is housed in the BioLife building, while the Chemistry and Earth & Environmental Science departments are housed in Beury Hall.
 The Mathematics department is housed in Wachman Hall, while the Physics and Computer Science departments are housed in SERC.